TZer0/tzer0.github.io/discord.md

 Check `!help` once you've added the bot.
 The bot by default requests Manage Messages, but it only really needs the permission in the welcome channel.
 Change this at your earliest convenience.

+It has cut down technical moderation tasks by an incredible amount, especially when three or more people show up at the same time.

 Quick gif showing how it works coming soon.

 ## Useful bots